Detailed course offerings (Time Schedule) are available for

 Examines the foundations of the idea of public opinion in a democratic environment and the role of mass communication in the organization, implementation, and control of that opinion.
 Considers these relationships from the perspectives of societal elites, media, and citizens.
 Offered: jointly with POL S 452.

-COM 418 Communications and the Environment (5) I&S
+COM 418 Communication and the Environment (5) SSc

 Provides students an understanding of policies that shape national communication processes and systems.
 Uses comparative analysis to identify both similarities and differences among media structures of nations at different levels of development.
 Primary emphasis on broadcast media.
 Offered: jointly with JSIS B 419/POL S 468.

-COM 423 Communication and Social Change (5) I&S
+COM 423 Communication and Social Change (5) SSc

 Examines both theory and application involved in using communications media as a tool for addressing political, social, and economic development issues.
 Utilizes a case study approach to look at localized applications of traditional and new communications tools in the pursuit of sustainable development.